dboyko-qa/diploma_project/README.md

 `Gradle` - is used as a build tool.  \
 `JUnit5` - testing framework.\
 `REST Assured` - for testing of REST services.\
-`Appium` - for UI automation of mobile application `Android Studio` - for Android device emulator `Jenkins` - CI/CD for running tests remotely.\
+`Appium` - for UI automation of mobile application.\
+`Android Studio` - for Android device emulator.\
+`Jenkins` - CI/CD for running tests remotely.\
 `Selenoid` - to remote launching browsers in `Docker` containers.\
 `Allure Report` - for test results visualisation.\